ultralytics/ultralytics/docs/en/yolov5/index.md

 - [Multi-GPU Training](tutorials/multi_gpu_training.md): Understand how to leverage multiple GPUs to expedite your training.
 - [PyTorch Hub](tutorials/pytorch_hub_model_loading.md) 🌟 NEW: Learn to load pre-trained models via PyTorch Hub.
 - [TFLite, ONNX, CoreML, TensorRT Export](tutorials/model_export.md) 🚀: Understand how to export your model to different formats.
-- [NVIDIA Jetson platform Deployment](tutorials/running_on_jetson_nano.md) 🌟 NEW: Learn how to deploy your YOLOv5 model on NVIDIA Jetson platform.
 - [Test-Time Augmentation (TTA)](tutorials/test_time_augmentation.md): Explore how to use TTA to improve your model's prediction accuracy.
 - [Model Ensembling](tutorials/model_ensembling.md): Learn the strategy of combining multiple models for improved performance.
 - [Model Pruning/Sparsity](tutorials/model_pruning_and_sparsity.md): Understand pruning and sparsity concepts, and how to create a more efficient model.